Photo of Iliana Guadalupe Villegas, Extension

 Summary

-Villegas is a sociocultural anthropologist who actively challenges urbancentric models, focusing instead on the distinct realities, strengths, and economic dynamics of rural and frontier systems.
+As a sociocultural anthropologist, Iliana actively challenges urbancentric models, focusing instead on the distinct realities, strengths, and economic dynamics of rural and frontier systems.
 With extensive experience conducting fieldwork in complex environments, she knows how to listen deeply to the needs of Lincoln County’s farmers, families, and workers, ensuring that Extension serves as a true hub of support for every resident.

 A lover of the outdoors and camping, Iliana is proud to return to Nevada to serve the Silver State.
 She believes that representation matters and works to ensure that every voice in our community is heard and valued.
-Some of her favorite things to do are watching DC Superhero movies, football soccer, and camping at state parks.
+Some of her favorite things to do are watching DC Superhero movies, cheering on football soccer, and camping at state parks in her camper van.

 Education